kahayes14/VRCBilliards/README.md

 - Import the package

 #### Collision layers
 There are some objects that need to be set to only collide on a seperate layer.

-Check the scene `ht8b_public` for a full setup example
+This is very important!

 Recommended steps:
 - Edit > Project Settings > Tags and Layers